himpan1998/Order-Management-System/README.md

 # Submitted By: Himanshu Pandey.
 # Email: himanshupandey2016@gmail.com.
-# Task:Order-Manangement-System
+# Task: Order-Manangement-System
 # Date: 2023-10-17

-# Description
+# Description:
 Our database contains three main entities such as:
 - tbl_order_masters: This table has mainly contains field 'totalFee'.
 - tbl_service_masters: This table has mainly contains field 'name'.
 - tbl_order_service_mappings: This table has  mainly contains filed 'orderId' & 'serviceId'.

 - We have perform following operations on orders and services such as:
 - GetAll
 - GetById
 - Create
 - Update
 - Delete.

 - I have used NodeJs  as a Server Enviroment with ExpressJs as a Framework to create APIs.
-Have used Relational Database:MySQL as a database to manage the data of orders and services.
+- Have used Relational Database:MySQL as a database to manage the data of orders and services.

 # Language Used:
 - JavaScript.
 # FromeWork Used:
 - Express.js.
 # DataBase Used:
 - MySQL
 # ORM Used:
 - Sequelize.
 # Schema Validator Used:
 - Ajv JSON schema validator.

 #  HTTP METHODS With API End-Point :
 Below are the HTTP Methods,API endpoints with short description: